 - More than 76% of consumers say they trust online reviews as much as personal recommendations

-- 57% of users read reviews on Google, while 40% visit a business's official website to go through customer testimonials
+- 57% of users read Google reviews, while 40% visit a business's official website to go through customer testimonials

 - 53.3% of buyers expect online businesses to address their negative feedback within a week

 - And now the most exciting one.
-Businesses that leverage customer reviews enjoy up to 3.5-times a better conversion rate than those who don't
+Businesses that leverage customer reviews enjoy up to 3.5-times a better conversion rate than those that don't

 Still not convinced?
 Fret not!
 The following section explains why having an effective customer review strategy is unavoidable for the growth and success of your online business.